 - 1. The following Ground System anomalies/events occurred during this reporting period: - On day 300, during the support with DSS-15, the transmitter tripped off-line at 2052z due to a high voltage arc.
 The transmitter was reset and placed on-line again at 2113z.
 This anomaly resulted in the loss of 21 minutes of commanding and 3 frames of real-time data during the transition from one-way to two-way.
-See DR# G116670 for more information. - 2.
+See DR# G116670 for more information. - On day 305, during the ESA support with DSS-83, no realtime telemetry was received due to an SLE telemetry server misconfiguration.
+The recorded telemetry was retrieved from the DSN post track. - 2.
 The following spacecraft/instrument events occurred during this week.
 The Ahead observatory operated nominally during this week on the 1st side lobe of the HGA to prevent overheating of the HGA feed assembly which was at 108 degrees C and decreasing with the HGA angle at 9.1 degrees and increasing, with respect to the spacecraft-Sun line.
 The observatory will return to the HGA main lobe, riding along a one degree offset, on day 314, November 10th.
 The 15 months of in-situ instruments science data on the SSR will be played back twice and NOAA antenna partners can once again close the RF link on the space weather broadcast.
-On day 321, November 17th, instruments will begin reconfiguration for resuming nominal daily science data return. - Day 299 marked the 9th year anniversary of the STEREO launch. - This week, data for the following days was played back from the C&DH routine SSR partition playback:
+On day 321, November 17th, instruments will begin reconfiguration for resuming nominal daily science data return. - \bullet Day 299 marked the 9th year anniversary of the STEREO launch. - This week, data for the following days was played back from the C&DH routine SSR partition playback: